User Guide in PDF: Click Here to Download the PDF

 Students can also translate words, sentences or paragraphs into a language of their choosing.
 In order to use the translation, students should first choose the language they would like to translate to.

-7.13 Then students should mark the word, sentence, and paragraph that they would like to translate and click the “Translate” button.
+Then students should mark the word, sentence, or paragraph that they would like to translate and click the “Translate” button.

-7.14 Students will also be able to hear the text translated into the language they’ve selected when enabling the “Read Aloud” accommodation (if this feature is not supported for the language your student selected please contact us).
+Students will also be able to hear the text translated into the language they’ve selected when enabling the “Read Aloud” accommodation (if this feature is not supported for the language your student selected please contact us).